-٥. To learn now to create and implement the functions in C++.
+2. To found he will be detailed und him promotion the foundations in Co.
 Cours Course Outcomes: After Successful completion of course units, students will CO1 Use the program design tools like Algorithm, Pseudocode and Flowchart and basic concepts of C++ programming to write clean and efficient code for large applications.
 CO2 Demonstrate the conditional Statements like if statement, if-else statement, if else-if ladder, Nested if statement and switch case statement for decision making.
 CO3 Apply looping statements and Design C++ programs using arrays to implement the data structures.
 CO4 Implement C++ programs using string operations and built in string functions for data manipulation.
 CO5 Develop C++ programs using user defined and built in functions to implement the Abstraction in object oriented programming.

-Unit I Introduction to C++ Programming 6 hrs Introduction to Programming, Stages in Program Development, Program Design Tools: Algorithm Algorithms, Pseudocode, Flowcharts, Introduction to C++ Programming Language, History of C++ lan guage, Features of C++, Applications of C++, Simple C++ Program, Inpu t and Output star Output statements in C++, Comments, Tokens, Keywords, Variables, constants.
-Unit II Basics of C++ and Conditional Statements 6 hrs Basics of CTT and Conditional Statements UIIIS
+Unit I Introduction to C++ Programming Introduction to Programming, Stages in Program Development, Program Design Tools: Algorithms Algorithms, Pseudocode, Flowcharts, Introduction to C++ Programming Language, History of C++ lan of C++ language, Features of C++, Applications of C++, Simple C++ Program, Input and Output statements in C++, Comments, Tokens, Keywords, Variables, constants.
+Unit II · · · · · · · · · · · · · · · · · · ·